Violin: Vibrato

 Vibrato is a technique of the left hand and arm in which the pitch of a note varies subtly in a pulsating rhythm.
 While various parts of the hand or arm may be involved in the motion, the result is a movement of the fingertip bringing about a slight change in vibrating string length, which causes an undulation in pitch.
 Most violinists oscillate below the note, or lower in pitch from the actual note when using vibrato, since it is believed that perception favors the highest pitch in a varying sound.
 Vibrato does little, if anything, to disguise an out-of-tune note; in other words, misapplied vibrato is a poor substitute for good intonation.
 Scales and other exercises meant to work on intonation are typically played without vibrato to make the work easier and more effective.
 Music students are often taught that unless otherwise marked in music, vibrato is assumed.
-However, it has to be noted that this is only a trend; there is nothing on the sheet music that compels violinists to add vibrato.
+However, this is only a trend; there is nothing on the sheet music that compels violinists to add vibrato.
 This can be an obstacle to a classically trained violinist wishing to play in a style that uses little or no vibrato at all, such as baroque music played in period style and many traditional fiddling styles.

 Vibrato can be produced by a proper combination of finger, wrist and arm motions.
 One method, called hand vibrato (or wrist vibrato), involves rocking the hand back at the wrist to achieve oscillation.
 In contrast, another method, arm vibrato, modulates the pitch by movement at the elbow.
 A combination of these techniques allows a player to produce a large variety of tonal effects.
 The "when" and "what for" and "how much" of violin vibrato are artistic matters of style and taste, with different teachers, music schools and styles of music favouring different styles of vibrato.
 For example, overdone vibrato may become distracting.
 In acoustic terms, the interest that vibrato adds to the sound has to do with the way that the overtone mix (or tone color, or timbre) and the directional pattern of sound projection change with changes in pitch.
 By "pointing" the sound at different parts of the room in a rhythmic way, vibrato adds a "shimmer" or "liveliness" to the sound of a well-made violin.
 Vibrato is, in a large part, left to the discretion of the violinist.
 Different types of vibrato will bring different moods to the piece, and the varying degrees and styles of vibrato are often characteristics that stand out in well-known violinists.